fraromeo/fraromeo/README.md

 ---
 - 🚗 [Multi Object Tracking in Complex Urban Scenarios](https://github.com/fraromeo/Multi-Object-Tracking-in-Complex-Urban-Scenarios) : a project in collaboration with `Viscando AB`.

-  Goal: develop an algorithm to track vehicles and pedestrians on-line in a roundabout.
+  Goal: develop an algorithm to perform online tracking vehicles and pedestrians in a roundabout.
 The main tool used is Kalman Filters.
 - ⚕️ [Heterogeneity assessment for Chemoterapy-Injured Liver in Patients with Colorectal Cancer](https://github.com/fraromeo/Chemotherapy-Associated-Liver-Injury)

   Goal: Given 3D virtual biopses of livers of patients that underwent chemotherapy, understand which is the relationship between heterogeneities of the volumes and presence of CALI, also exploting clinical covariates.